-After VISTA made its maiden flight in April 1992 the program founds for the next two years were withdrawn.
+After VISTA made its maiden flight in April 1992 the program funds for the next two years were withdrawn.

-Luckily the VISTA was resurrected by the General Electric which had the need for a program to demonstrate how the vectoring thrust could improve the F-16’s maneuverability.
+Luckily the VISTA was resurrected by the General Electric that had the need for a program to demonstrate how the vectoring thrust could improve the F-16’s maneuverability.

-The results were that during the MATV program, the F-16 VISTA was able to perform the “cobra” maneuver and to prove itself extremely capable in 1 vs 1 and also in 1 vs 2 WVR engagements against two normal Vipers.
+The results were that during the MATV program, the F-16 VISTA was able to perform the “cobra” maneuver and proved itself extremely capable in 1 vs 1 and also in 1 vs 2 WVR engagements against two normal Vipers.